Installation & Glazing Specification

 Preferred fixing distances

-Fixings are chosen after careful consideration of all relevant factors.
+Distance between adjacent fixings are chosen after careful consideration of all relevant factors.
 These are:

 The purpose of the final checks is to ensure that the installation is of a high standard.
 It is advisable that, in the absence of any formal handover procedure, these checks are carried out in the presence of the customer.
 They should be that: